 Inspection Requirements.

 Determine if the licensee ensures the accuracy of analytical measurements in accordance with the license requirements.

 Inspection Guidance.

 During inspection planning, verify that the licensee has a license requirement for quality control.
-If a license requirement does not exist, consider omitting this section.Throught the observation of analytical laboratory activities, discussions, and review of records, determine whether the types and numbers of quality control measurements are made at the required frequencies as specified in procedures or as required by the license.
+If a license requirement does not exist, consider omitting this section.

+Through the observation of analytical laboratory activities, discussions, and review of records, determine whether the types and numbers of quality control measurements are made at the required frequencies as specified in procedures or as required by the license.
 Determine whether the licensee's criteria for accepting or rejecting analytical measurement results are included in the procedures.
-Verify whether procedures for evaluating and correcting deficiencies in results are being implemented
+Verify whether procedures for evaluating and correcting deficiencies in results are being implemented.

 Review changes in sample analytical methods since the last inspection, if applicable, and determine whether the current accuracy is at least as good as, or better than, the accuracy level before the changes were made.